compulim/acme-http-01-azure-key-vault-middleware/README.md

 ## Order certificate through GitHub Action

-You can use GitHub workflow to order a certificate periodically.
+You can use GitHub Action to order certificates periodically.
 This is a sample workflow file.

 ```yml
 name: ACME Enrollment